Connecticut Security Deposit Collections & Holdings

 Can Landlords Charge an Additional Pet Deposit in Connecticut?

 In Connecticut, landlords can charge a pet deposit, except for service dogs and emotional support animals.
-However, the total security deposit cannot exceed two months’ rent (or one month for tenants 62 or over).
-Landlords cannot exceed the limit by giving them another name like “pet deposit” or “damage deposit.”
+However, the total security deposit, including any amount collected for a pet, cannot exceed two months’ rent (or one month for tenants 62 or over).
+Landlords cannot exceed the limit by labeling deposits under another name like “pet deposit” or “damage deposit.”

 How Much Rent Can a Landlord Collect Upfront in Connecticut?